emranxec/MyLearning/README.md

 - We can use Transactions in Procedure whereas we can't use Transactions in Function.

 ----
-##  Basic packages requires to create spring boot application
+## Q. Basic packages requires to create spring boot application
 #### For instance, we would like to develop a Spring WebApplication with Tomcat WebServer.
 Then we need to add the following minimal jar dependencies in your Maven’s pom.xml file or Gradle’s build.gradle file

 - Spring core Jar file(spring-core-xx.jar)